Liujiashu2018/decision_tree_from_scratch/gitbook/Metrics.md

 # 3. Metrics to Decide a Good Split
 The CART algorithm evaluates possible splits to identify the one that minimizes impurity or error.
 Different metrics are used depending on the task.
 ## 3.1 Gini Impurity
-Suppose the response variable $Y$ has $C$ different classes, and the tree has $R$ total regions/nodes.
+Suppose the response variable Y has C different classes, and the tree has R total regions/nodes.
 We want to first measure the purity of a single node.

-Let $p$ = proportion of cases in region/node $r$ that are of class $c$,  the node/region's Gini Impurity, or Gini Index, is calculated as:
+Let p = proportion of cases in region/node r that are of class c,  the node/region's Gini Impurity, or Gini Index, is calculated as:
 $$
 G_r = \sum_{c=1}^{C} \left( p \cdot (1 - p) \right)
 $$

-The smaller $G$ is, the purer the region $r$ becomes.
-When $G = 0$, the region is perfectly pure, meaning all samples in the node belong to a single class.
+The smaller G is, the purer the region r becomes.
+When G = 0, the region is perfectly pure, meaning all samples in the node belong to a single class.

 To determine the "best" binary split, we compute the **weighted Gini** Impurity as follows:
 $$
 G_{\text{weighted}} = \sum_{r=1}^{R} \left( G_r \cdot \frac{\text{\# cases in region } r}{\text{total \# cases}} \right)
 $$
-The split with the lowest $G_{\text{weighted}}$ is considered the "best" split.
+The split with the lowest $G_{\\text{weighted}}$ is considered the "best" split.
 This metric is primarily used in **classification tasks**.

 ```python
 # Define Helper Functions